Improving mental health urgent and emergency care services

 The situation in Sussex

-In Sussex, there has been a 15% increase in the number of people referred by A&E departments to the Mental Health Liaison Teams (MHLTs) for assessment from 2019 to 2023.
+There has been a 15% increase in the number of people referred by A&E departments to the Mental Health Liaison Teams (MHLTs) for assessment from 2019 to 2023.

 People who need to be admitted to hospital are having to wait longer in A&E, or in the community, for a hospital bed to become available.
 There are also delays in patients being discharged from hospital because they need ongoing support in the community.